zoltantoth0409/liferay-portal/readme/JSDOC_GUIDELINES.markdown

 ### STATE Properties

-Each STATE Object contains properties that define settings for the instance.
+Each STATE object contains properties that define settings for the instance.
 These resemble [method comments](#method-comments), except they're typically shorter and don't begin with an action word.